Salesforce Transit Center

-The Transbay Transit Center (officially the Salesforce Transit Center for sponsorship purposes) is a transit station in downtown San Francisco.
-It serves as the primary bus terminal—and potentially as a future rail terminal—for the San Francisco Bay Area.
+The Salesforce Transit Center, also known as the Transbay Transit Center, is a transit center in downtown San Francisco.
+It serves as the primary bus terminal for the San Francisco Bay Area, and is proposed as a possible future rail terminal.
 The centerpiece of the San Francisco Transbay development, the construction is governed by the Transbay Joint Powers Authority (TJPA).
-The 1430 ft building is located one block south of Market Street, a primary commercial and transportation artery in San Francisco.
+The 1430 ft building sits one block south-east of Market Street, a primary commercial and transportation artery.

-Construction of the new terminal was necessitated by the 1989 Loma Prieta earthquake, which damaged the 1939-opened Transbay Terminal, and voters approved funds for the new Transbay Transit Center in 1999.
-Construction on the first phase, the aboveground bus terminal, began in 2010.
+After the 1989 Loma Prieta earthquake damaged the 1939 Transbay Terminal, voters approved funds for the new Transbay Transit Center in 1999.
+Construction on the first phase, the bus terminal, began in 2010.
 Limited Muni bus service began in December 2017, and full service from AC Transit and other regional and intercity bus operators began in August 2018.
-Full funding has not yet been secured for the second phase of construction, the Downtown Rail Extension, which hopes to add an underground terminal station for Caltrain and California High-Speed Rail.
+Full funding has not yet been secured for the second phase of construction, the Downtown Rail Extension (now known as The Portal), which hopes to add an underground terminal station for Caltrain and California High-Speed Rail.

-The transit center was abruptly ordered closed on September 25, 2018, following the discovery of a crack in a steel beam supporting the rooftop park.
-A crack in a second beam was found the next day.
-Repairs to these beams were completed in May 2019, while construction and road closures related to building issues were still ongoing.
-The rooftop park reopened on July 1; bus service that uses the surface level resumed on July 13.
-Full bus service resumed at the transit center on August 11, 2019.
+The transit center was closed for repairs in September 2018 after cracks were found in structural beams; services resumed in July and August 2019.